eurise-network/technical-reference/operational-guidelines/02-1-vm-documentation.md

 * Which services does it run?

-  For each service, list the following
+  For each service, list the following:

   * Service name
   * Ports